JohnScolaro/personal-website/posts/a-holiday-to-nozawa-onsen.md

 ## Onsens

-One of the main draws to Nozawa Onsen are, well, the Onsens.
+One of the main draws to Nozawa Onsen are, well, the onsens.
 On the south side of town, there was only really [one that was a short walk](https://maps.app.goo.gl/fS4Vy8Zh81YKrBgB9), but in the centre of town there are loads.
 If you specifically came to sample all the onsens, I'd recommend staying further in town.

 Before you go, brush up on your onsen etiquette first.
 But here are some additional tips for specifically these onsens from an uncultured Australian who didn't know what he was doing:

 * You have to clean yourself before you use the onsen.
 If you want to do a good job of that, you'll have to bring your own soap/shampoo to the cleaning station, because unlike fancier onsens, it's not provided here.
-* The cleaning stations have a single tap which ejects absulutely _freezing_ mountain water.
+* The cleaning stations have a single tap which ejects absolutely _freezing_ mountain water.
 Unless you _want_ to clean yourself with 0 degree water, you're supposed to get a bucket and scoop scalding water from the onsen, and then add cold water if you want something more tepid, and use that for washing.
 Don't give yourself an ice bath like me.

 As an Australian who swam a lot growing up, we'd all bring flip-flops to the pool so your feet wouldn't touch the ground in the showers, because it always felt gross and unclean.
 The onsens here are cleaned regularly and everyone sits their bare ass on the ground and it's normal.